-"It so happened," continued Justice Prindiville, "that Wright's barn was the first building to burn on the North Side.
+"It so happened," continued Jus-

+tice Prindiville, "that Wright's barn was the first building to burn on the North Side.
 When it was learned by the other boys that our horses were gone, one of them went out and in some manner got possession of an old express wagon.
-I don't know how he did it, but I have always thought he must have turned cage, seemed to not heed my presburglar for the nonce, as vehicles of ence other than by a glance of sullen all descriptions were then at a premium.
+I don't know how he did it, but I have always thought he must have turned burglar for the nonce, as vehicles of all descriptions were then at a premium.
 They started to carry me out of the house on a mattress.
 The front door was too narrow, and they had to improvise a stretcher from a sheet.
 I remember that it was just at daylight Monday morning, and I was calmly smoking my pipe.
 This annoyed father, who told me to stop smoking, for fear I would set the house on fire.
 Four hours afterward the whole building was a smoldering mass of rubbish.
 "Three of the brothers pulled the wagon, for want of a horse, and I was taken to Elm and Dearborn streets.
 There they left me, while they hurried back to save as much property as they could.
-For three hours I tossed about in the bottom a steady stream of excited and in many cases frantic people poured past me, seeking shelter in Lincoln park.
+For three hours I tossed about in the bottom of that wagon, unable to rise, while a steady stream of excited and in many cases frantic people poured past me, seeking shelter in Lincoln park.
 Many of them put things into the wagon and asked me to watch them.
-One man had three dishpans, and another some valuable oil paintings.
-A woman ran by, I distinctly remember, with a big billy goat clasped in her arms, and a little girl left a cat in my charge.
-All the but I kept the cat. a truck with a team, got my mother and came where I was and took us to St. Joseph's hospital.
-We were left there, and the boys and father that the brute was forced to retreat hurried back to save all they could from the house.
+One man had three dishpans. and another some valuable oil paintings.
+A woman ran by, I distinctly remember, with a big billy goat clasped in her arms, and a little girl | me to the floor. left a cat in my charge property I threw out of the wagor, but I kept the cat.

+"Somewhere one of the boys hired a truck with a team, got my mother and came where I was and took us to St. Joseph's hospital.
+We were left there, and the boys and father hurried back to save all they could from the house.
 They took the family silverware and other valuables to the beach at Lincoln park and buried them in the sand.
-As far as we have been able to learn up to the present time, the property is still in tinsel jacket.
-As I hurried behind on all sides that the fire would come as far north as the hospital.
+As far as we have been able to learn up to the present time, the property is still in the sand.

+"Late Monday night it was feared on all sides that the fire would come as far north as the hospital.
 The scene in the institution when the sick and injured learned of the new fear I will never forget.
-Mother Franconelli a few months later!"and I were not worried, for we knew | Los Angeles Times. father and the boys would come for us, but the friendless and poor patients were in a frenzy of fear, many of them giving up to despair.
-Prayers and curses were mingled, and more than one unfortunate, unable som or cab without a license in his to help himself, tried to crawl away.
+Mother and I were not worried, for we knew father and the boys would come for us, but the friendless and poor patients were in a frenzy of fear, many of them giving up to despair.
+Prayers and curses were mingled, and more than one unfortunate, unable to help himself, tried to crawl away.

-were taken to the home of friends and warned.
-The second time his on Warren avenue, out of the path of the fire.
-The hospital was not burned, but the excitement there I on the streets of London.
-Before will always remember."--Chicago drivers are given their licenses they
+"Father did come for us, and we were taken to the home of friends on Warren avenue, out of the path of the fire.
+The hospital was not burned, but the excitement there I will always remember."--Chicago toms prevailing in China is one which is thus described by a writer in The Family Herald:

 Married to a Flower Vase.

-Among the curious marriage customs prevailing in China is one
+Among the curious marriage cus-

-Not long ago a very pretty girl, "What do you think of it Uncle the daughter of a prominent Chinese official, was married with great pomp to a large, red flower vase. representing a deceased bridegroom who had died a few days before his wedding was to be celebrated.
+Not long ago a very pretty girl, the daughter of a prominent Chinese official, was married with great pomp to a large, red flower vase, representing a deceased bridegroom who had died a few days before his wedding was to be celebrated.